bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_listDevices"></a>
 ###.listDevices()
-List records of all Peripheral Devices maintained by central.
+List records of all Peripheral Devices managed by central.

 **Arguments**